 With City Lights, Chaplin dares, with defiant innocence disguising a more restive soul-stressed sense of modern ennui, to confront the day-to-day doldrums of existence by rendering it malleable clay for one man’s playground for life itself.
-Cottoning to the celluloid like precious few artists before or since (likely the only American that was as innately attuned to the world of the screen at this time was Griffith), Chaplin’s pure comic anarchy and edge-of-your-seat physicality is intimately overgrown from everyday human relations.
+Cottoning to the celluloid like precious few artists before or since (likely the only American that was as innately attuned to the world of the screen at this time was Griffith), Chaplin’s pure comic anarchy and edge-of-your-seat physicality is intimately overgrown from a core respect for everyday human relations.
 Chaplin, more than any filmmaker, could throw himself into a role as writer, director, and actor, and display no shame whatsoever – he elevates an act as ersatz as walking down the street into pure gushing poetry, discovering the well of life in the faces, the eyes, the walks, the physicality of the world around us.
 By any means, his unforgiving humanism should not work; it should feel like a dark stain of melodrama on the landscape of cinema in a time where most of the masterpieces were unholy and demonic.
 But Chaplin was the cinema’s greatest humanist, and his unspeakably confident empathy and love in an era of darkness and oblivion is its own form of dynamic cinematic heresy.
 Nothing, absolutely nothing, can stand in its way.

 Knife in the Water